devennn/devennn.github.io/about.md

 - To write about something that I found interesting.
 - Well, wise men said, "to understand something, summarize it".
 So, I write to summarize.

-### Current Interest
+### Currently Learning
-- Data preprocessing
-  - To understand different ways of natural language processing
-  - To understand image processing for better representation
+- LSTM for sentiment Analysis
-  - To understand how texts and numbers affect Machine Learning algortihm
+- Generate images using GAN
+- Train model with less memory

 ### More Information